top of page

 A Visit From the T099s at XEUEṈEḴSEṈ (Ten Mile Point)

-There's something extraordinary encountering killer whales from shore — especially when they come as close to land as they did today.
+There's something extraordinary about encountering killer whales from shore — especially when they come as close to land as they did today.

 Of the four¹ distinct populations of Orcinus orca (killer whales) that frequent the waters of the Salish Sea, the most frequently observed off the coast of southern Vancouver Island these days are members of the Northeast Pacific transient population.
 Although transient killer whale population counts have increased in recent years, they remain listed as Threatened under the federal Species at Risk Act (SARA).